Issues relating to iOS: Do Not Disturb

 Many iPhone users experienced a bug with the Do Not Disturb feature when the calendar changed from 2012 to 2013.
 The feature would be left on past the scheduled time set by the user, allowing texts, notifications, and alarm settings to be missed.
 The bug was caused by a difference in formatting in the ISO calendar system versus the Gregorian calendar system.
-Apple did not offer a quick software update for the bug, instead saying that the bug would fix itself on January 7, 2013.
+Apple did not offer a software update, saying that the bug would resolve on January 7, 2013.

 Microsoft Exchange

-Another bug causes issues when iOS devices connect to a Microsoft Exchange server to retrieve email, resulting in message "mailbox server resources are consumed, log growth becomes excessive, memory and CPU use may increase significantly, and server performance is affected".
-Microsoft have suggested several workarounds, and Apple responded with a KnowledgeBase article describing the cause of the bug and a suggested temporary workaround, promising a fix in the near future, which was then fixed with release of iOS 6.1.2.
+Another bug caused issues when iOS devices connected to a Microsoft Exchange server to retrieve email, resulting in message "mailbox server resources are consumed, log growth becomes excessive, memory and CPU use may increase significantly, and server performance is affected".
+Microsoft suggested several workarounds; the bug was fixed with the release of iOS 6.1.2.

 Lockscreen bypass code

-On iPhones, another bug found in iOS 6.1 allowing bypassing the lock screen's passcode to temporarily gain full access to the Phone app, by performing a specific sequence of actions on the phone that remained unfixed, with Apple acknowledging the bug and then addressed with release of iOS 6.1.3.
+On iPhones, another bug found in iOS 6.1 allowing bypassing the lock screen's passcode to temporarily gain full access to the Phone app, by performing a specific sequence of actions on the phone.
+This was fixed with the release of iOS 6.1.3.